 We’ve been spending time on learning our phone numbers, address, and birthdays recently.
 Mostly because Gabriella, Lylah, and even Ryder (sorta) are at the ages they can retain the information.

 They were all already well aware of the name of the town we’re in and know their full names, which, since it is such a small town they would either A. know someone or B. would quickly be reunited with us.
-However, Texas has recently been rocked with the disappearance and deaths of young girls.
-This is scary, and I started to consider whether or not my children would know what to do if faced with a stranger, or were lost.
+However, the thought of being separated from any of the kids is scary, and I started to consider whether or not my children would know what to do if faced with a stranger, or were lost.

 Being separated from your baby at any age would be hard, but it would be equally as hard for them if not equipped with the knowledge to find their way home or to get proper help; especially at a young age.
 I considered this while also considering my children.
 Ella is super quiet, Lylah can be hard to understand sometimes, and Ryder equally so.
 So, I feel, for my family, it’s important for them to be able to dial my phone number alone, not just memorize it.
 I made this possible by making my phone number my password on my phone.
 They learned it in NO TIME.
 Not only did they remember the numbers, but it’s muscle memory.